Biopreparedness

 Incident response

-• type 1-incidents where there is a primary attack, i.e. it is suspected that an intentional release of biological warfare agents has taken place
+• Type 1 incidents: A concrete finding has been made, typically an unknown substance which is suspected of being biological, i.e. it is suspected that an intentional release of a biological warfare agents has taken place.

-• type 2-incidents in which a disease outbreak is caused by a previous clandestine attack.
+• Type 2 incidents: A disease outbreak of a biowarfare or bioterror relevant disease without a known (natural) cause.
 Previous type 2-incidents abroad have involved microorganisms that can be found in the natural environment in Denmark (e.g. Salmonella).
 Typically, this has been in connection with contamination of food.
 Detection of type 2-incidents is difficult, and timely intervention is essential if effective countermeasures are to be taken.
-However, CBB laboratory analyses and procedures are organised in a manner suitable to handle type 2-incidents

 Type 3 incidents are handled using the same tools as type 1 and 2-incidents.